-I didn’t love what I was doing at my job, but I didn’t hate it either.
-It was certainly bearable.
+But after things changed and I didn’t love what I was doing at my job, but I didn’t hate it either.
+It was certainly bearable (until much later on).

 Alongside, I was searching for my passion while working my day job, but I didn’t have it figured out

 It wasn’t until the 4th year into my career that I started to hate everything about the corporate work life.
-Stated simply, I hated the people and rat race culture.
+Stated simply, I wanted to find a job where I could work alone, not having to deal with people, politics, and rat race culture.

-Because I’m six years into a job I hate, I started taking my money more seriously to the next level.
+Because I’m six years into a job I dislike, I started taking my money more seriously to the next level.

 Again, I always knew that corporate life wasn’t my thing, so switching jobs wasn’t a solution either.

-To improve my situation, l decided to accelerate my savings and earnings, so that I could build a bigger cushion to leave sooner.
+To improve my situation, l decided to accelerate my savings and earnings, so that I could build a bigger cushion to leave sooner and figure things out.

 As a result of my seriousness, I started googling about wealth and happiness almost a year ago.